Files

 Excerpts:

 "'STOP WAR!
-COOPERATE!' will be the keynote of the observance in America of the Tenth Anniversary of the Outbreak of the WOrld War, July 26-27.
-It will mark the beginning of a nation-wide campaign t give World Cooperation its rightful place as the foremost issue in the coming election campaign.
+COOPERATE!' will be the keynote of the observance in America of the Tenth Anniversary of the Outbreak of the World War, July 26-27.
+It will mark the beginning of a nation-wide campaign to give World Cooperation its rightful place as the foremost issue in the coming election campaign.
 If we can't stop war, nothing else matters.
 Another World War would be the end of the white civilization.

 By the use of posters and fliers and through meetings, religious services, parades and other features, the people of America will register their determination that Isolation is not acceptable as an American policy in foreighn affairs and that only through Cooperation can we Stop War."